Divorce

 In this day and age, many individuals find themselves living with their significant other for years and have intertwined their property and finances.
 However, just because you live with your significant other does not necessarily mean you are common law married.
 Generally, in Colorado, the court will determine whether you are common law married.

-Some of the factors the Colorado court will consider are if the parties have:
+Some of the factors the Colorado court will consider are:

 Is Colorado a Common Law State?